Nicolas-Paiva/my-swe-diary/README.md

 #### Sep 07th, 2023:

 Currently learning C. I am struggling with pointers right now.
 I understand what they do and what they are, but it is confusing to understand when to use them and how to use them properly.
-For now, i am trying to implement some basic functions using them.
+For now, i am trying to implement some basic functions using them...

 As for other subjects, I am learning some "Computer Systems" which is related to the architecture of computers and how they work.